moranjohn-95/budget-planner/README.md

 | List users | `list-users [--limit N]` | `list-users --limit 10` |

 ### Additional Features
-Some notes can be seen below as to better explain some additional features of how the budget planner application behaves behind the scenes.
+Some additional features of how the budget planner application behaves behind the scenes can be seen below.

 - Roles are in the `Role` sheet (`email`, `role`).
 Missing entries default to `user`.
 This is an important feature as to differentiate between permissions.
 - Session variables (web terminal): `BP_EMAIL` (logged‑in user), `BP_ROLE` (editor/user).